-Given the existence of the passivity rule referred to above, it is not common for the board of directors to adopt defensive measures when there is a takeover pending.
+Given the existence of the passivity rule, it is not common for the board of directors to adopt defensive measures when there is a takeover pending.

-In cases where the board wants to implement defensive measures, the first action is to approve the board report with an unfavourable opinion on the acceptance of the offer and hire an investment bank to establish the unfairness of the price offered by the bidder.
-Secondly, the board initiates a process to seek for a white knight, having, for that purpose, the assistance of the investment bank hired to advise the board during the takeover bid.
-It is possible for the target company to make available to the potential competing bidder information on the target company in order for it to assess the launching of a competing offer and the price to be offered.
-Such information will also need to be made available to the initial bidder.
-Thirdly, the board of directors can propose to the shareholders' general meeting a buy-back programme of shares, spin-off of business sectors of the target company, extraordinary dividends or issuance of new shares.
-In recent years, the board of directors tried to react to the launch of a takeover through the beginning of a merger process with another entity but the CMVM considered such action inadmissible in light of the passivity rule and the rules on competing offers.
+In cases where the board wants to implement defensive measures, the first action is to approve the board's report with an unfavourable opinion as to the acceptance of the offer and to hire an investment bank to establish the unfairness of the price offered by the bidder.

+Second, the board initiates a process to find a white knight, having, for that purpose, the assistance of the investment bank hired to advise the board during the takeover bid.
+It is possible for the target company to make available to the potential competing bidder information on the target company for it to assess the launching of a competing offer and the price to be offered.
+This information will also need to be made available to the initial bidder.

+Third, the board of directors can propose to the shareholders' general meeting a buy-back programme of shares, a spin-off of business sectors of the target company, extraordinary dividends or the issue of new shares.
+In recent years, the board of directors tried to react to the launch of a takeover through the beginning of a merger process with another entity, but the CMVM considered the action inadmissible in light of the passivity rule and the rules on competing offers.

-Nonetheless, it is common for the board of directors to propose preventative defensive measures, particularly those that try to avoid the existence of a controlling shareholder, allowing for control to be split amongst the several qualified shareholders.
-Voting caps, authorisation of the shareholders' general meeting and super-qualified majorities for certain matters adopted by the shareholders' general meeting or the board of directors are the most common preventative defensive measures that the board of directors propose to strategic shareholders.
+Nonetheless, it is common for the board of directors to propose preventive defensive measures, particularly those that try to avoid the existence of a controlling shareholder, allowing for control to be split among the several qualified shareholders.
+The most common preventive defensive measures that a board of directors proposes to strategic shareholders are voting caps, authorisation of the shareholders' general meeting and super-qualified majorities for certain matters adopted by the shareholders' general meeting or the board of directors.